WPLJ Radio Silence and the End of an Era

 We’re of the Same Generation

 Born in 1971, WPLJ was a Gen-Xer.
 The forgotten generation, as some might say!
-The end of the broadcast is another indication as such.
-When WPLJ started in 1971, it began as a classic rock album station.
-My friend Elizabeth would listen and I remember feeling like I was definitely not cool enough for that!
+The end of the broadcast is another indication of this.
+When WPLJ launched in 1971, it was a classic rock station.
+My friend would listen, and I remember feeling like I wasn’t cool enough for that!

-So along came the 1980s and the WPLJ station transitioned to Top 40 in 1983, with varieties of this format throughout the years.
-Just as many of the Gen-Xers were became teenagers and experiencing all the changes that come along with that, 95.5 was right there growing into the “new you” right along side.
+So along came the 1980s, and WPLJ transitioned to Top 40 in 1983, with various versions of the format over the years.
+Just as many Gen-Xers were becoming teenagers and experiencing all the changes that come with that, 95.5 was right there, growing into the “new you” right alongside.

 Long before the days of on-demand and streaming, 95.5 really was the station that many in my generation grew up with.
-WPLJ was often the first place we’d hear a new song or were introduced to a new artist.
-The days when you had to sit and listen to the radio with the hopes that your favorite song came on the air – and the multiple mix tapes that were made from those times.
+WPLJ was often the first place we’d hear a new song or be introduced to a new artist.
+The days when you had to sit and listen to the radio, hoping your favorite song would come on, and the multiple mix tapes made from those times.
 This station definitely helped shape my music taste.
-Doesn’t the music you love as a teenager hold a special place in your heart?
+Doesn’t the music you loved as a teenager hold a special place in your heart?

 Symbolic Moments

 • Summers at our beach club in the Bronx.
-Competing boomboxes blasting, and no doubt how I first heard many of these beloved summer songs.
+Competing boomboxes blasting, and no doubt, that’s how I first heard many of these beloved summer songs.

 • Hearing 95.5 WPLJ come through on the radio when driving home from college or a road trip.
 Even muffled, you had that warm feeling of knowing that you were approaching home.